Rabbi Jeffrey J. Sirkman

 Rabbi Sirkman has served as President of the Westchester Board of Rabbis and as the Chair of the Program Advisory Committee for URJ Eisner Camp Institute for over a decade.
 He has been a board member of the Westchester Jewish Conference, a member of the Admissions Committee of HUC-JIR, and is currently the Rabbi Stephen Wise Visiting Scholar at the Hebrew Union College- Jewish Institute of Religion teaching 5th year rabbinic and cantorial students, a year-long course in professional development.

 Jeffrey Sirkman was ordained by HUC-JIR in 1987, received his B.A. in Religion and his M.A. in Theology with a Certificate in Modern Jewish Thought from Boston University.
-In honor of his 25th year, Rabbi is receiving his Doctor of Divinity Degree from HUC-JIR.
+In honor of his 25th year, Rabbi received his Doctor of Divinity Degree from HUC-JIR.

-He and his wife Susan, live in Larchmont, the proud parents of four wonderful children: Aaron, Alexander, Gabriel and Sophie.
+Rabbi Sirkman, who recently lost his wife Susan z’l to cancer, lives in Larchmont and is the proud father of their four wonderful children, Aaron, Alexander, Gabriel and Sophie.

 Rabbi Sirkman may be reached at the temple office or through his email at firstname.lastname@example.org.